 Is Interactive Brokers Good For Experienced Traders?

-Being geared towards serious traders, it includes many advanced features which make it attractive to experienced day traders, swing traders and algorithmic traders.
+Advanced features make it attractive to experienced day traders, swing traders and algorithmic traders:

-• Its highly competitive tiered commission structure which makes trading exceptionally cost-effective at high-volumes and high values.
+- Highly competitive tiered commission structure, which makes trading exceptionally cost-effective at high volumes (above $3 million per month) and high values.

-• Trader Workstation (TWS): An award-winning platform unique to IBKR that’s aimed at active traders who invest across multiple products and markets.
-Includes advanced algos, charting and other trading tools.
-While its tools/layouts are highly customisable, it can take time to set up to your satisfaction.
+- Trader Workstation (TWS): An (ugly and clunky) platform unique to IBKR that’s aimed at old-school active traders who invest across multiple products and markets.
+MT4/4 users will feel right at home.
+TWS includes advanced algos and charting.

-• IBKR Desktop: A mix between TWS’s sophistication, plus unique features and a newer interface, which is easier to grasp.
-Ideal for intermediate traders, IBKR Desktop is being actively developed and updated by the company with new features in the pipeline.
+- IBKR Desktop: A mix between TWS’s sophistication and a newer interface, which is easier to grasp.
+Also offering also trading, IBKR Desktop is being actively developed and updated by the company with new features in the pipeline.

-• IBKR Mobile: A smartphone app for iOS and Android that includes all of the key advanced capabilities from TWS, such as chart trading and options analysis.
+- IBKR Mobile: A smartphone app for iOS and Android that includes most of the key advanced capabilities from TWS, such as chart trading and options analysis.
 The app supports trades of all of IBKR’s available product types.

 Interactive Brokers uses a commission model for fees.
 Its commissions are comparatively low, and it doesn’t charge additional spreads, ticket charges, platform fees or account minimums.